Why children should have health insurance cover in Thailand

 - Whooping cough

-Some of these, like colds, are not usually severe health threats, but others, like whooping cough and measles, are very serious and will require medical care.
-Then, there are conditions like ear infections that can develop into something more serious (e.g. hearing loss) if your child does not have access to the right care.
+Some of these, like colds and a sore throat, are not usually severe health threats, but others, like whooping cough and measles, are very serious and will require immediate medical care.
+Then, there are conditions like ear infections that can develop into something more serious (e.g. hearing loss) if your child does not have access to the right level of care.

 Kids are more accident-prone